mcallegari/qlcplus-docs/pages/08.virtual-console/09.frame/default.v5.md

 groups other widgets together.
 Use it to organise the console into sections, to move and show/hide a whole group at once, and to add multi-page sub-areas.

-A **Solo Frame** is a frame with one extra rule: only **one** of the functions inside it can play at a time.
-Starting a function automatically stops the others in the frame — perfect for a bank of mutually-exclusive looks (e.g. a row of colour buttons where only one colour is active).
+> For a frame in which only one function plays at a time, see
+> [Solo Frame](VCSoloFrame.md).
+A Solo Frame shares all the settings below and
+> adds the solo rule.

 ## Settings